statamic/docs/content/collections/docs/static-caching.md

 ];
 ```

-Set `strategy` to the name of the strategy you wish to use.
-Set it to `null` to disable static caching completely.
+Set `strategy` to the name of the strategy you wish to use, or `null` to disable static caching completely.

 ## Application Driver